Where are health disparities are an issue?

-The existence of health disparities in regards to race/ethnicity, geographical location, comorbidities, and socioeconomic status is prevalent across the nation.
-Health disparities can stem from many different factors and it is important for healthcare practitioners to understand the impact of these disparities, and strategies to minimize adverse effects on patient outcomes.
+The existence of health disparities in the total joint population regarding race/ethnicity, geographical location, comorbidities, and socioeconomic status is prevalent across the nation.
+Health disparities can stem from many factors, and it is important for healthcare practitioners to understand the impact of these disparities, and strategies to minimize adverse effects on patient outcomes.

 By individualizing care plans to fit specific patient needs, appropriate measures can be taken to guarantee all patients receive equal care and have optimal postoperative outcomes.
 At Force Therapeutics, we utilize Intelligent Care Plans (ICP) to ensure customized care plans at scale so providers feel comfortable knowing that the appropriate education is being tailored to the patient.

 Read the full study.